- 1 Introduction

 2.4 If stories are linked to projects and decomposed to tasks:

-If one of the development tasks is being done while all the test tasks have not yet begun, then it will be “Developing".
+If one of the development tasks is being done while all the test requests have not yet begun, then it will be “Developing".

-If all the development tasks are completed while all the test tasks have not yet been begun, then it will be “Developed”.
+If all the development tasks are completed while all the test requests have not yet been begun, then it will be “Developed”.

-If one of the test tasks has been begun, then it will be “Testing”.
+If one of the test requests has been begun, then it will be “Testing”.

-If all the test tasks are completed while some development tasks have not been completed, it will also be “Testing”.
+If all the test requests are completed while some development tasks have not been completed, it will also be “Testing”.

-If both the test tasks and development tasks are completed, it will be “Tested”.
+If both the test requests and development tasks are completed, it will be “Tested”.

-2.5 The stage of Acceptance should be confirmed manually by the project manager.
+2.5 The phase of Acceptance should be confirmed manually by the project manager/scrum master.

 2.6 If the stories are linked in Product->Release.
 It will be “Released”.